joshraphael/ra4111/DESIGN.md

 ![completelevel4](badges/img/Level5.png "Complete Level 4")

-Complete level 4 and buy the lift pass for level 5 in one session
+Complete level 4 and buy the lift pass for level 5 without using passwords

 Conditions:
 1. Start game with no levels completed